 The authors declare that they have no competing financial interests.

-We graciously thank additional members of the Lever Lab who contributed to data collection (Andries Ferreira, Danarae Aleman, Alexis Mok, Kaitlin Flynn, Elizabeth Bearce, Rebecca Schneider, and Matan Kadosh) and manuscript review (Andries Ferreira, Rebecca Schneider, and Kate Robbins).
+We graciously thank additional members of the Lever Lab who contributed to data collection (Andries Ferreira, Danarae Aleman, Alexis Mok, Kaitlin Flynn, Elizabeth Bearce, and Matan Kadosh) and manuscript review (Andries Ferreira, Rebecca Schneider, and Kate Robbins).
 We also acknowledge Roderic Schlotzhauer and Edwin Honse from the MU Physics Machine Shop for their design input and fabrication of the rodent observation tubes used in this study.
 We are especially appreciative of Malea Jan Kunkel (Radiology Supervisor in the Veterinary Medicine and Surgery Department at the University of Missouri - College of Veterinary Medicine) and Jan Ivey (Manager of

 the Research Animal Cath Lab at the University of Missouri - School of Medicine) for demonstrating constant patience and motivation while operating the high energy fluoroscopes as we developed the murine VFSS protocol.
-Funding sources for this study included NIH/NIDCD (Lever), NIH/NINDS (Lever), Otolaryngology – Head and Neck Surgery start-up funds (Lever), MU PRIME Fund (Lever), Mizzou Advantage, and the MU Center on Aging (Lever).
+Funding sources for this study included NIH/NIDCD (TE Lever), NIH/NINDS (GK Pavlath), Otolaryngology – Head and Neck Surgery start-up funds (TE Lever), MU PRIME Fund (TE Lever), Mizzou Advantage (TE Lever), and the MU Center on Aging (TE Lever).

 Shigemitsu, H., & Afshar, K. Aspiration pneumonias: under-diagnosed and under-treated.
 Curr Opin Pulm Med.
 13 (3), 192-198, doi:10.1097/ MCP.0b013e3280f629f000063198-200705000-00006 [pii], (2007).